November 10, 2017 - January 7, 2018

 - Join us in person during the town hall meeting where we will eat, drink, and converse about the project, but more importantly the issues of immigration and home.

-- Drop off a response.
-This can be a physical letter, a painting, a written proposal for a performance, etc. etc. Physical drop offs can be made at the Logan Center Gallery between 10am and noon from Monday, October 30 through Friday, November 3.
+Drop off a response.
+This can be a physical letter, a painting, an object, etc. etc. Physical drop offs can be made at the Logan Center Gallery during the run of the exhibition.
 ALL submitted materials may be presented in the exhibition.